Lehman College: Institute for Irish-American Studies

 The CUNY Institute for Irish-American Studies (IIAS): Located at Lehman College in the Bronx, New York, the IIAS is a research unit that supports scholars and students studying Irish and Irish American history, culture, and society.
 They offer public events, distance education courses, and publications.

 CUNY Institute for Health Equity

 The central aim of the City University of New York (CUNY) Institute for Health Equity (CIHE) is to coordinate research, teaching, service, and community engagement to eliminate health inequalities, reduce health disparities, and promote health.

 Athletics

 Lehman College teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Lightning Bugs are a member of the City University of New York Athletic Conference (CUNYAC).
-Men's sports include baseball, basketball, cross country, soccer, swimming & diving, track & field, tennis and volleyball; while women's sports include basketball, cross country, soccer, softball, swimming & diving, tennis, track & field, volleyball, and cheerleading.
+Men's sports include baseball, basketball, cross country, soccer, swimming & diving, track & field, tennis and volleyball; women's sports include basketball, cross country, soccer, softball, swimming & diving, tennis, track & field, volleyball, and cheerleading.

 In 2012–13, the Lightning Bugs won CUNYAC Championships in men's swimming and diving and women's outdoor track and field.
-The school produced two All-Americans in women's outdoor track: Tobi Alli (100 m) and Jasmine Springer (Triple Jump).
+The school produced two All-Americans in women's outdoor track: Tobi Alli (100 m) and Jasmine Springer (triple jump).